Portland Oregon, USA Travel Guide

 Prevention is Simple

 Even on cloudy days, UV exposure is possible.
 Use broad-broad-spectrum sunscreen, wear hats, and use sunglasses, especially during summer months.
-During summer heatwaves, stay hydrated.
+During heatwaves in the summer, stay hydrated.

 Drink plenty of water throughout the day.
 Carry a reusable water bottle.
 Tap water in Portland is safe for drinking.